-Figure 2: Front Panel

 Power LED On - Power on.
 Off - No power.

-Status (Red) LED On - Error condition.

-Off - Normal operation.

-Blinking - This LED blinks during start up, and during a Firmware Upgrade.

-LAN LEDs For each port, there are 2 LEDs

-- Link/Act - On Corresponding LAN (hub) port is active. - Off No active connection on the corresponding LAN (hub) port. - Flashing Data is being transmitted or received via the corresponding LAN (hub) port. - 100 - On Corresponding LAN (hub) port is using 100BaseT. - Off Corresponding LAN (hub) port connection is using 10BaseT, or no active connection.
+Status (Red) On - Error condition.
+LED Off - Normal operation.
+Blinking - This LED blinks during start up, and during a Firmware Up- grade.
+LAN LEDs For each port, there are 2 LEDs • Link/Act • On - Corresponding LAN (hub) port is active. • Off - No active connection on the corresponding LAN (hub) port. • Flashing - Data is being transmitted or received via the corresponding LAN (hub) port. • 100 • On - Corresponding LAN (hub) port is using 100BaseT. • Off - Corresponding LAN (hub) port connection is using 10BaseT, or no active connection.
 WAN LED On - Connection to the Broadband Modem attached to the WAN (Internet) port is established.
 Off - No connection to the Broadband Modem.
 Flashing - Data is being transmitted or received via the WAN port.

-Wireless LED On - Wireless connection available; Wireless Access Point is ready for use.
+802.11a LED On - 802.11a Wireless connection available; Wireless Access Point is ready for use.
+Off - No Wireless connection available.
+Flashing - Data is being transmitted or received via the 802.11a.
+Data includes "network traffic" as well as user data.

+802.11g/bOn - 802.11g Wireless connection available; Wireless Access Point isLEDready for use.